pnnl/QuGCM/ADAPT-GCM/README.md

 # ADAPT-GCM

 Code and data for the [ADAPT-GCM paper](https://arxiv.org/abs/2312.07691).
 We use the certain files from the [original ADAPT-VQE repository](https://github.com/mayhallgroup/adapt-vqe/tree/master/src) to construct the Hamiltonian and ansatz pool (and the VQE gradient computation provided in the same file) so that the performance comparison in the paper is straightforward and without doubts.
+We highly appreciate the accessibility of the source code of ADAPT-VQE.

 ## Files and folders in this path
 * `Paper_Data` folder: The folder contains all data for the [ADAPT-GCM paper](https://arxiv.org/abs/2312.07691).
 See the README inside for details.